 WHAT IS THE PROCESS OF GETTING AN AREOLA TATTOO?

-After the size of the areola and nipples are chosen we will map everything out and measure thoroughly for symmetry.
-We will then mark our design with a surgeon scribe and proceed with topical anesthetics.
+After the size of the areola and nipples are chosen I will draw them with a makeup pencil and measure thoroughly for ideal symmetry.
+I will then mark our design with a surgeon scribe and proceed with topical anesthetics.
 The definition of tattooing is pigment being implanted under the skin by a configuration of small needles that puncture the skin at a high frequency.
 The needles implant pigment using the same equipment used for body art tattoos.
 I use traditional tattoo ink for all breast work, as opposed to permanent makeup pigment.

 The appointment will take approximately 2 – 3 HOURS.
 The actual tattooing will take about 30-45 min for unilateral and 60–90 min for bilateral.